Dental OfficeDurango, CO

 For those that have a dental emergency and need a tooth repaired, we offer dental restorations as well.
 This may involve correcting a tooth that has been cracked or chipped.
 We can do so using dental veneers or a dental crown and make the restoration blend in with the surrounding teeth for a perfectly natural appearance.
 Once the restoration is complete, we will ensure that it is durable, strong, and the perfect fit so that the tooth will function properly as it once did.
 Patients will also appreciate that they can have their teeth repaired rather than having them pulled.

 If a tooth does fall out due to an accident or infection, we can assist with that as well.
 In our Durango dental office, we can replace missing teeth using a variety of methods.
 Some of the most common methods are removable dentures, dental bridges, and dental implants.
-While losing a tooth can be traumatic, it does not have to be permanent when working with Dr. Greg Mann and Dr. Ross Owens.
+While losing a tooth can be traumatic, it does not have to be permanent when working with Dr. Greg Mann and Dr. Steven Reed.

 Check out what others are saying about our dental services on Yelp: Dental Office Durango